-An integrated HR management system that provides an integrated solution and reduced duplication A large proportion of HR resource is taken up by management of the HR systems, records are not consistent across the organisations.
-There are two separate HR and payroll systems for the councils.
-Increased manager self- service to reduce duplication of work with cashable efficiencies.
-Improved information management.
-In progress- expected 2022 The shared HR system is likely to be a streamlined and automated system that can enable more capacity for the HR team and deliver efficiency savings for the organisations.
-The system will reduce transactional processing time, allowing HR to offer an advisory function focused on case management and workforce planning.
-The system will also offer improved experiences for candidates (through a reviewed recruitment system) helping to attract the best applicants for recruitment.
-It will also be more user friendly for managers, reduce processing times, and provide more access to key information in real time .
-A shared payroll contract is likely to lead to early efficiencies as the councils will not be paying for two separate contracts.
-Review of legal services- specialisms and expertise to be weighted according to business need Two separate legal services- 1 with specialised roles and the other multi- disciplinary Two Legal Team Leaders to provide a lead for key aspects of the service's work.
-Specialisms to be weighted according to business need.
-In progress - expected 2022 The shared legal team will be able to respond effectively to the business needs of both organisations, with specialisms to be weighted according to service demand.
-Reviewed communications Communication often unplanned and reactive- not A strategy which supports the Already achieved Introduction of a campaigns planner to ensure that as much activity as strategy to address issues identified across both councils enough time and capacity to demonstrate best practice/ effectiveness for all projects development of continuous improvement for communications across both councils.
+Review of legalTwo separate legalTwo Legal Team LeadersIn progress -The shared legal team will lservices- specialismsservices- 1 with specialisedto provide a lead for keyexpected 2022respond effectively to the b s likely to s the for two and expertise to be weighted according to business need vertices and the other multi- disciplinary vertices and the other multi- disciplinary vertices and the other multi- business need vertices and the other multi- business need. vertices and the other multi- business need vertices and the other multi- business need vertices and the other multi- business need vertices and the other multi- business need. vertices and the other multi- business need vertices and the other multi- ter of the other mul ousiness is, with d Reviewed communicationsCommunication often unplanned and reactive- notA strategy which supports theAlready achievedIntroduction of a campaigns to ensure that as much acti strategy to address issues identified across both councils enough time and capacity to demonstrate best practice/ effectiveness for all projects development of continuous improvement for communications across both councils.
 This includes ensuring communications are properly planned and communicated.
 Supports the delivery of actions identified within the AGS possible is planned on an 80/20 basis.
 Enhanced events programme for South Ribble The current events programme is delivered by different teams with no single team having oversight.
 It will be measured by attendance at events and feedback from visitors.
 June 2022 The programme is being developed for 2022 with a view to seeing year on year improvement.
 Improved museum, culture and tourism offer at South Ribble The offer is limited at the moment due to resource pressure in the team currently delivering the function.
 A conservation plan for South Ribble Museum, a tourism strategy and a plan for operation of the Worden Hall site May 2022 Progress has been made in establishing the current position and things will move forward now the shared team has been established Resilience and capac ity Increased capacity of communications team Capacity spread across different areas with limited flexibility to meet changing demand at each council.
 A larger team with the flexibility and expertise to manage communications and key projects across both councils.
 Dedicated internal communications officer and shared resource of 4.3 FTE for communications Already achieved The increase in communication resource and expertise has developed capacity and flexibility to meet demand.
 This has been evidenced through the Covid-19 response with the team able to meet the additional challenges and workload of updating colleagues, councillors and customers.
 The wider team has also provided capacity to implement the new communications strategies for the councils and reduce the number of